-James L. Rossi, 62, has served as a director since 2001.
-(1) Mr. Rossi, a licensed CPA, received his Bachelor's degree from West Virginia University.
+- James L. Rossi, 63, has served as a director since 2001.
+Mr. Rossi, a licensed CPA, received his Bachelor's degree from West Virginia University.
 Mr. Rossi maintained his own public accounting firm, James Rossi, CPA from September 1978 to July 2008.
 From July 2008 until his retirement in May 2013, Mr. Rossi was the Chief Financial Officer of Valtronics, Inc. (which manufactures products for commercial and industrial clients).
 Mr. Rossi also serves on the Board of Directors of Fruth Pharmacy, which operates 25 retail pharmacies in WV, KY and OH and employs over 600 people.
-The Governance Committee considers Mr. Rossi's accounting background, and status as an accounting expert, a key reason why he has been nominated and elected to City's Board of Directors.
+The Governance Committee considers Mr. Rossi's accounting background, and status as an accounting expert, a key reason why he has been nominated to City's Board of Directors.
 Additionally, Mr. Rossi joined the Board of Directors of The Peoples National Bank (formerly known as The Peoples Bank of Point Pleasant) in 1997, the Board of Directors of City National Bank in 1999 and the City Holding Company Board of Directors in 2001.
 The Governance Committee nominated Mr. Rossi based on his long experience on bank boards, his deep roots in Mason County, WV, and his knowledge regarding that local economy and its leaders.
-Mr. Rossi owns, directly or indirectly, 16,555 shares of City Holding Company common stock.
+Mr. Rossi owns, directly or indirectly, 16,991 shares of City Holding Company common stock. - Diane W. Strong-Treister, 61, was appointed to the Board of Directors in January 2018.
+Ms. Strong-Treister attended Rio Grande College and West Virginia State College.
+She has worked with Manpower since January 1987 and became the President and owner in 1997.
+Ms. Strong-Treister is active in community affairs and serves on the Workforce Investment Board for the State of West Virginia, the Foundation Board of Mountwest Community & Technical College and the Buckskin Council of the Boy Scouts.
+In addition, she also serves on the Charleston Roundtable Committee of the Federal Reserve Bank of Richmond.
+Ms. Strong-Treister received her Women Business Enterprise National Council certification (WBENC) in 2016 and was recognized in 2014 as a recipient of the YWCA Women of Achievement.
+The Governance Committee of the Board nominated Ms. Strong-Treister based on her experience operating a successful business with eleven offices located throughout the states of West Virginia and Kentucky and employing over 3,000 people within the administrative, industrial and professional divisions.
+Ms. Strong-Treister does not currently own any shares of City Holding Company common stock.